akeneo/pim-api-docs/content/event-platform/logs.md

 ```

 ### Notes on Logs
-Logs are only available for a rolling window of one month.
-Ensure you retrieve any required log data within this period to avoid losing critical information.
+Logs are only available for a rolling window of 30 days Ensure you retrieve any required log data within this period to avoid losing critical information.

 #### Error Log Deduplication